-The 2016-17 semester per credit hour tuition/fee for entering law students is $743.31 (30 hours = $22,299.30) for Florida residents and $1,296.80 (30 hours = $38,904.00) for non-residents.
-Costs will be updated once the 2017-18 tuition rate becomes available.
+The 2018-19 semester per credit hour tuition/fee for continuing law students who matriculated prior to fall 2018, is $743.31 (30 hours = $22,299.30) for Florida residents and $1,296.80 (30 hours = $38,904.00) for non-residents.

 The majority of our law students receive some type of financial aid to help finance their education.
 Visit the UF Law Financial Aid office for additional information.
 If you will be seeking financial assistance through financial aid resources while completing your law school studies, please keep the following important information and dates in mind:

-- Need-Based Grants: The electronic FAFSA (Free Application for Federal Student Aid) results must be on file by the priority deadline of December 15, 2016 in order to be considered for need-based grants.
+- Need-Based Grants: The electronic 2018-2019 FAFSA (Free Application for Federal Student Aid) results must be on file by the priority deadline of December 15, 2017, in order to be considered for need-based grants.